Franz Xaver Wolfgang Mozart: Biography

-In 1838, Mozart left for Vienna, and then for Salzburg, where he was appointed as the Kapellmeister of the Mozarteum.
+In 1838, Mozart left for Vienna (where he met Robert Schumann), and then for Salzburg, where he was appointed as the Kapellmeister of the Mozarteum.
 From 1841, he taught the pianist Ernst Pauer.
 Mozart died from stomach cancer on 29 July 1844, in the town of Karlsbad (now Karlovy Vary) where he was buried.

 Like his brother, he was unmarried and childless.
 His will was executed by Josephine de Baroni-Cavalcabò (1788–1860), a longtime patron to whom he dedicated his cello sonata.

 The shadow of his father loomed large over him even in death.
 The following epitaph was etched on his tombstone: "May the name of his father be his epitaph, as his veneration for him was the essence of his life."

 Works by genre

 Franz Xaver Wolfgang had a relatively small output (his opus numbers only go up to 30) and after 1820 he seems to have given up composing almost entirely; in particular, there is an 11-year gap (1828 to 1839) when he seems to have not written anything.
 Nevertheless, recordings of his music can be found today.
-He wrote mainly chamber music and piano music, with his largest compositions being the two piano concerts.
+He wrote mainly chamber music and piano music, with his largest compositions being the two piano concertos.